 – San Francisco Job Search Tips

 – LinkedIn Profile Tips

 Whether you’re actively seeking a new job or just keeping your career options open, it’s essential to have a stand-out LinkedIn profile.
-From searching for accounting and finance positions to finding roles in sales, engineering, or IT, polishing up your LinkedIn presence is a pre-requisite to embarking on a job search in today’s digital hiring landscape.
+From searching for accounting and finance positions to finding roles in sales, engineering, or IT, polishing up your LinkedIn presence and personal brand is a pre-requisite to embarking on a job search in today’s digital hiring landscape.

 Nearly 90 percent of recruiters use LinkedIn as a tool for candidate sourcing.
-If you’re not on LinkedIn or haven’t updated your LinkedIn profile in several years, you’re missing out on networking and career opportunities.
+If you’re not on LinkedIn or haven’t updated your LinkedIn profile in several years, you’re missing out on professional networking and career opportunities.
 Get the most out of LinkedIn by optimizing your job search with these 8 LinkedIn profile tips.

 1. Get Your Profile to All-Star Status

 To optimize your LinkedIn profile, make sure all sections, including your recommendations and endorsements, are as complete as possible.
 LinkedIn makes this easy; on your profile, below your summary, you will see if you have what LinkedIn calls an “All-Star Profile.”
 If you don’t, LinkedIn will guide you through the process of adding to your profile until you do.

 LinkedIn shares that people with All-Star Profiles are 40 times more likely to get contacted by recruiters than people without, so be sure to follow the recommendations.

 2. Leverage Your Headline and Career Summary and Profile Picture